nicohandalian/pensionbee-challenge/README.md

 ## Adding a new page

 1. Create a folder under `content/` matching the URL: `content/pricing/` → `/pricing`.
 2. Add an `index.md` file inside it.
-Delete the folder and the route 404s instead.

 Listing pages aren't auto-generated (`content/blog/index.md` links to `/blog/june` by hand), and `content/` ships in this repo, so publishing still means a commit + deploy — just with zero application code changes.

-## Iterating from here

-`ContentService` is the one seam the rest of the app depends on, so this plugs in without touching request-handling or templates: swap the filesystem read for a headless CMS or database call, add an authenticated admin UI once content lives behind an API instead of git, add search over `content/**/index.md`, or move `content/` out of git entirely.

 ## Status against the challenge brief